Food Safety Culture Excellence

 While we adjust to the ‘new normal’ and focus on business restart, consumer and customer confidence remains non-negotiable.
 Food safety is not just a technical problem, it also has a major behavioural component, as the culture of an organisation reflects what employees really think, how they feel, and ultimately how they act.
 It is therefore an essential component of effective food safety management.

-The European Commission recently published a draft revision of Regulation (EC) No 852/2004 that now includes food safety culture as a general principle.
+- The European Commission recently announced its intention to include food safety culture as a general principle into Regulation (EC) No 852/2004.
 Recognising the important role that culture plays in effective food safety management, the new requirements will align regulation with the evolving expectations of consumers and trade partners and drives businesses to commit to culture improvements.
 The revised regulation is expected to be adopted within the next few months.

 The unprecedented circumstances caused by the pandemic are presenting new risks and challenges.
 Food production, distribution and retail services are facing radical shifts in demand that are placing them under significant strain, while they operate in more restrictive working environments and potential labour shortages.
 These operational challenges can lead to increased compliance risks across many areas of operations including health & safety, environment, and food safety.